Best Predictive Maintenance Software

 Step 4: Install Condition-Monitoring Devices & Sensors

-Once you’ve identified the condition-monitoring devices and sensors that you require to meet your set baselines, it’s time to instal them.
+Once you’ve identified the condition-monitoring devices and sensors that you require to meet your set baselines, it’s time to install them.
 This could be a vibration meter, an oil measurement, or a thermal imagery camera.

 Step 5: Connect Devices to a Predictive Maintenance Software System